Musa Chaghatay uulu

-Musa Chaghatay uulu is an early-twentieth century Kyrgyz poet.
+Musa Chaghatay uulu was an early-twentieth century Kyrgyz poet.
 Though little is known about his life, his work, surviving in Soviet era manuscripts and post-Soviet editions, illuminates pre-Soviet Kyrgyz society.

-One manuscript, in Arabic script, is titled the 'Shabdan Baatır Codex' by its recent editor Daniel Prior.
+One manuscript, in Arabic script, titled the 'Shabdan Baatır Codex' by its recent editor Daniel Prior, contains poems relating to the Sarbagis chieftain Sabdan Jantay.
 The volume 'went unnoticed in the literature' until a published Cyrillic transliteration appeared in 2002, and, later, into Latin (with English translation).